byronwang93/byronwang93/README.md

 Originally coming from the health sciences field, I made the switch to pursue a career in computer science January of 2021 and I've never looked back!
 If you catch me outside of the coding booth, you'll likely see me doing one of the following:

 - doodling and making fun animations (peep my youtube channel https://www.youtube.com/channel/UCtNVS3vcyncIzCj_dKQdQBA 👀)
-- learning how to make games with my oculus 👓
+- messing around with my oculus 👓 (gotta see what all the hype's about)
-- bowling 😌
+- trying to hit a PB in bowling 🎳

 ### ☀️ Contact Me ☀️